IanMadd/academic/content/portfolio/Data_Tables.md

 **WARNING**

-Using `with=FALSE` to refer to columns by index number can create errors.
-If you reference a column by number and then add, move, or replace columns, the code may continue to execute but it will return incorrect results without any warning.
+Referring to columns by index number can create errors.
+If you reference a column by number and then add, move, or replace columns, the code may continue to execute but it will return incorrect results possibly without any warning.
 For this reason you should refer to columns by name rather than number.

 ***